fastlib/INFOMQNM-Public/AdditionalInformation/assumptions.md

 Assumptions:
 - Indepence of samples within groups: See [Independence](#independence)
+- Independence of samples between groups: If not, then Paired T-Test
 - Normality within groups: Use **Shapiro-Wilk test** and visually inspect using QQ-plots and/or histogram.
 If fail, see [Normality](#normality)
 - Homogeneity of variances between groups: Use **Levene's test**.
 If fail, see [Homogeneity of variances](#homogeneity-of-variances)